BartlomiejSadza/BartlomiejSadza/README.md

 👋 Hi, I’m Bartlomiej Sadza

-👀 Interests: Belles lettres, football, tennis, and programming of course!
+👀 Interests: What I'm not interested in 😅 but among other things Belles letres, and Computer Science ofc!

 🌱 Currently Learning: Fullstack Development (JavaScript as it's best!)

-🎓 Education: Studying at AGH University of Science and Technology in Krakow
+🎓 Education: Studying "CS and Econometrics" at AGH University of Science and Technology in Krakow

 📫 Contact: bartlomiej.sadza@icloud.com